sandbox-js/examples/README.md

 ========

-The DeployR JavaScript client library ships with a set of small examples under the __/deployr/examples__ directory that run in both the browser and Node.js environments.
+The DeployR JavaScript client library ships with a set of small examples under the __./deployr/examples__ directory that run in both the browser and Node.js environments.
 The intention of the examples are to demonstrate the syntax and core areas of the JavaScript API.
 They are not intended to be a tutorial on how to write web applications.

 We encourage you to start here and customize these examples and adapt them to suit your needs as you explore the API.

+- api: Introduces the core areas of the JavaScript API.

+- tutorial: Introduces the top-level R analytics services exposed on the DeployR API.

 Building
 ========